jhudsl/tidyversecourse/docs/04-dataviz.md

          engine = fct_recode(as.factor(vs), "v-shaped" = "0", "straight" = "1"))
 ```

-We'll use these data to generate a scatterplot plotting the relationship between 1/4 mile speed (`qsec`) and gase mileage (`mpg`).
+We'll use these data to generate a scatterplot plotting the relationship between 1/4 mile speed (`qsec`) and gas mileage (`mpg`).
 We'll color the points by this new column `transmission` and apply `theme_cowplot`.
 Finally, we'll assign this to `p1`, as we'll ultimately generate a few different plots.

 ```r